 Break afternoon: 3.15-3.30pm

-A certificate will be emailed after the event to attendees who signed the attendance sheet.
+A certificate will be emailed after the event to participants who attended using a recognisable participant name in Zoom.

 CPD hours = 6

 This workshop adheres to the continuing professional development standards of most professional bodies.
 Please check the CPD policy of your professional body.